WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 ## Connection with the brain

 The main entry point of the GCs axons in the brain is the lateral geniculate nucleus (LGN).
 80% of GCs end up there.
-There are six layers inside the LGN and we can see that most of midget cell ends in the layers 3,4,5,6 and the parasol cell in the 1 and 2.
+There are six layers in the LGN and we can see that most of the midget cell ends in the layers 3,4,5,6 and the parasol cell in the 1 and 2.

 Layers from 3 to 6 are called parvocellular layers and layers 1,2 are called magnocellular layers.